zezzipa/Poirot_RD-WGS/README.md

-# Poirot RD WGS snakemake
+# Poirot RD WGS
- Clinical Genomics Uppsala inheritance disease pipeline for WGS made with snakemake.
+ Clinical Genomics Uppsala inheritance disease pipeline for WGS made as a snakemake workflow.

 Start with the basics:
 alignment with bam